FAQ – Frequently Asked Questions

 Yes, it is perfectly fine to drink without any problem.

 The Spanish meal times are very unique.
-Lunch is typically eaten here between 2:30-3:30.
-Dinner is quite late, at around 9:30-10:00.
+Lunch is typically eaten here between 2:00-3:30.
+Dinner is quite late, at around 9:00-10:00.
 Some people choose to have a snack between the meals as well.
-Keep in mind that traditional/local restaurants (the ones that don’t cater to tourists) will probably not start dinner service until around 8 at the earliest.
+Keep in mind that traditional/local restaurants (the ones that are not in touristic areas) will probably not start dinner service until around 8 at the earliest.

 Spain uses euros.
 It’s good to have an idea of the exchange rate before you come.